 Real ROI Examples:

-When I calculated ROI for a 20-person sales team, the time savings alone (8 hours × 20 reps × $50/hour) delivered $32,000 per month in value - a 5X return on the platform investment.
+Calculating ROI for a 20-person sales team, the time savings alone (8 hours × 20 reps × $50/hour) deliver $32,000 per month in value - a 5X return on the platform investment.

 - Dialer interface can feel clunky - Some users report needing to re-login frequently in the dialer window